Search

 • Intellectual property & copyright

-Throughout the second teaching term you will be introduced to the core principles and processes of font-end and back-end web development tools and technologies.
+Across your second trimester, you’ll be introduced to the core principles and processes of front-end and back-end web development tools and technologies.

 Throughout this module, you’ll discover the basics of user interaction and front-end development for the web.
 You’ll also learn how to handle complex user interactions and progress your programming skills by creating an interactive and responsive web application.